All in the Mind

 It could be said, however, that by designating these products as dispensable their suppression is more readily achieved.
 This observation would only have value if the elusive moments could be shown to have some meaning or significance.
 The essay referred to above expands upon this notion.

 Freud did not believe in ghosts but, in a consideration of the processes of repression, wrote ‘a thing which has not been understood inevitably reappears; like an unlaid ghost, it cannot rest until the mystery has been solved and the spell broken’ (‘Analysis of a Phobia in Five-Year-Old Boy’, (1909).
 Also known as the ‘Little Hans’ case).
-Ten years later, in ‘The Uncanny’ (1919) he proposed that ghosts are manifestations of unresolved psychological issues.
+Ten years later, in ‘The Uncanny’ (1919) he proposed that ghosts – the ones that people see – are manifestations of unresolved psychological issues.

 In the Freudian account unresolved issues can be personified (or ‘ghostified’) but in addition it may be the case that it is not just the content of these issues that animates the ghostly apparitions but the manner of their entry into consciousness.